 The University of Massachusetts Medical School, for example, has embraced mindfulness with its Center for Mindfulness in Medicine, Health Care and Society and a Mindfulness in Medicine website.
 Researchers at many other universities are identifying the effectiveness of mindfulness not only on healing but on soothing the tensions of contemporary life.

 “People now believe science,” Stearns said.
-“A thousand years ago, they believed their religion and said this works.
-Now, maybe we don’t believe that, but guess who we study to find out it works?
-We study monks, who have been doing it for years.
-So that’s what’s so interesting now: Science says it works.”
+“A thousand years ago, they accepted the belief in religion that meditation connects and centers them.
+Now, we don’t necessarily take the word of religion, but interestingly, when we want to know if meditation works, guess who we study?
+We study monks, who have been practicing for years.
+What makes it so interesting to people now is this: Science says it works.”

 How to begin